James Reavis: Collapse of the claim

 Over the next year-and-a-half, Reavis faced two lawsuits.
 The first came from George Willing, Sr., father of Reavis' former business partner.
 The elder Willing claimed that Mary Ann Willing only possessed a life estate on her husband's property and could not have legally provided a warranty deed to Reavis.
 An attempt to raise funds for this suit was made by appealing to residents living within the grant and offering land for 20% less than the price set by Congress.
 The attempt was unsuccessful.
 As a result, Willing ran out of funds after a short time and was not heard from again.

 The second suit was filed by Territorial Attorney General Clark Churchill to settle title issues with his personal land holdings.
 To deal with Churchill's suit, Reavis employed a strategy of delay and obfuscation.
 During a February 1884 deposition, Reavis was forced to explain how he had come into possession of the Peralta grant and the nature of his relationship with Mary Ann Willing.
 Questions into his finances, however, were answered vaguely, with Reavis claiming he would need to consult his "agents" to determine most details.
 Additional questions regarding the exact boundaries of the grant were answered with similarly vague responses.
 When the suit came to trial in May 1885, Reavis argued the court did not have jurisdiction to determine the validity of a Spanish grant.
 The court overruled this and granted Churchill clear title to his property.

-Following the ruling in the Churchill suit, Land Office Commissioner W. A. Sparks communicated with Royal Johnson instructing the surveyor general to halt work on verifying the Peralta grant.
+Following the ruling in the Churchill suit, United States General Land Office Commissioner W. A. Sparks communicated with Royal Johnson instructing the surveyor general to halt work on verifying the Peralta grant.
 Johnson willingly honored the request.
 Territorial residents were elated by news of this event, as it effectively halted Reavis' efforts.
 The Tucson Citizen reported, "The tempest was all in a teapot after all", while another territorial newspaper ran the headline "Reavis Nailed Up".
 Public meetings were quickly organized throughout the territory calling for a final determination on the grant.
 Sensing the situation turning against him, Reavis hastily left for California.
 Two weeks later, he was largely forgotten as Geronimo led 144 Chiricahua Apache off the reservation and brought the Apache Wars back to Arizona Territory.